Building Brand Love in a Swipe Left World

 Tinder relies on you making decisions about your interest in someone based on an instantaneous first impression.
 The goal is to get someone’s attention by disrupting the stream of photos he or she is swiping though, in the hope that you both swipe right.
 Less than 2% of swipes lead to a match, fewer meet ups, and even fewer love connections.

-One article about the psychology of Tinder had a quote referring to it as “the manifestation of our cultural obsession with appearance and attention deficits”.
-At the Masters of Marketing conference, ANA Chairman Bob Liodice summed up the challenge for marketers by saying that “its never been easier to reach consumers, and its never been harder to connect with them.”
+One article about the psychology of Tinder had one thought leader referring to it as “the manifestation of our cultural obsession with appearance and attention deficits”.
+At the Masters of Marketing conference, ANA Chairman Bob Liodice summed up the challenge for marketers by saying that “it’s never been easier to reach consumers, and its never been harder to connect with them.”

 Understanding Subconscious Decision Making